rhysseddon/Car-Owner-Reviews-MS3-Project/TESTING.md

 Functionality:

-- The username and password input fields should only allow 12 characters to be entered.
+- The username and password input fields must only allow 12 characters to be entered.
-- If less than 5 characters are entered the below line should turn red and when the login button is selected a warning will appear that reads: "Please match the format requested".
+- If less than 5 characters are entered the below line must turn red and when the login button is selected a warning will appear that reads: "Please match the format requested".
-- If both fields are correctly completed the below lines will turn green, the user will be redirected to the profile page and a flash message will appear: "WELCOME *username*"
+- If both fields are correctly completed the below lines will turn green, the user will be redirected to the profile page and a flash message must appear: "WELCOME *username*"
 ![Image](static/assets/images/readme-images/welcome-profile-screenshot.png)
-- The "Register Here" link below should redirect to login page.
+- The "Register Here" link below must redirect to login page.

 ## Profile Page

 Display:

-- Should retain the basic layout and remain responsive on all screen sizes.
+- Must retain the basic layout and remain responsive on all screen sizes.
-- The page heading should display "*username*'s Profile".
+- The page heading must display "*username*'s Profile".
-- The sub heading should display "Your Reviews"
+- The sub heading must display "Your Reviews"
-- A dropdown accordion containing the users reviews should display below.
+- A dropdown accordion containing the users reviews must display below.
-- Each accordion section header should contain a down arrow icon, the make, model and year.
+- Each accordion section header must contain a down arrow icon, the make, model and year.
-- When each header is selected a dropdown should appear below containing: Make, Model, Year, Review and rating.
+- When each header is selected a dropdown must appear below containing: Make, Model, Year, Review and rating.
-- "EDIT" and "DELETE" buttons should also display on the accordion header.
+- "EDIT" and "DELETE" buttons must also display on the accordion header.
-- When there are no reviews in the database, in the place of the accordion a message will appear "NO REVIEWS FOUND".
+- When there are no reviews in the database, in the place of the accordion a message must appear "NO REVIEWS FOUND".
 - Below the accordion a central button "ADD NEW REVIEW" with a plus icon.